CDCgov/prime-reportstream/prime-router/docs/onboarding-users/sender-onboarding/mapping-sender-codes-to-condition/mapping-sender-codes-to-condition.md

 Because most STLT routing will have a condition filter, we need to ensure that all possible results from a sender are mapped to a reportable condition for routing.
 In order to accomplish this we will need the list of LOINC/SNOMED order and result codes the sender will be sending (also known as a "compendium") in a CSV file.

 ### ReportStream Mapping Template
 A [Mapping template](docs/onboarding-users/sender-onboarding/mapping-sender-codes-to-condition/ReportStream Mapping Template.xlsm) is available to senders to help them generate the needed CSV file.
 This template can be found on the ReportStream website.
+If senders are unable to use the mapping template, instructions for creating a

 ### Compendium File Format
 This CSV file should be in the following format: